What is Rheumatoid Arthritis?

 Rheumatoid arthritis is a chronic and progressive autoimmune disease signified by inflammation of the joints.
 Unchecked, it can result in immobility and deformity as well as significant pain, especially in the fingers, wrists, ankles and feet.

-What to Eat with Rheumatoid Arthritis
+Best Foods to Eat for Rheumatoid Arthritis

 The advice for people with rheumatoid arthritis (RA) is very similar to the advice for the general population: eat a healthy, balanced diet full of green vegetables, lean proteins and healthy fats.